AlexKalyna/toolshop-ui-playwright-demo/README.md

 1. Create a feature branch: `feature/ARC-XXXX--description`
 2. Follow the coding standards enforced by ESLint and Prettier
+3. Use local review tools: `npm run review:*`
-3. Ensure all tests pass
+4. Ensure all tests pass
-4. Submit a pull request
+5. Submit a pull request following the review guidelines

 ## 📝 License